 This recipe for custard creams biscuits produces a bake that is buttery, crunchy, crumbly and has an authentic taste of custard about it.
 These biscuits come filled with a rich custard flavoured buttercream.
 Jam is optional, though highly recommended.

 Though not traditional, my custard creams biscuits do include a dab of jam in the centre.
 Trust me, it makes a great addition to these rich, melt in the mouth biscuits.
-I feel it’s only fair to warn you that one biscuit is never enough though – they are dangerously addictive.
+I feel it’s only fair to warn you, though, that one biscuit is never enough.
+They are dangerously addictive.

 Without a doubt, these homemade custard creams surpass the factory produced ones by miles.
 They really are: